Chapter 99 — Future Directions

 Goal Enable independent auditing and regression analysis by exporting traces from one agent runtime and replaying/analyzing them in another tool.

-A diagram helps here because trace interchange is a pipeline with explicit checkpoints.
+Trace interchange works best when treated as a checklist of explicit checkpoints.
 Track where validation occurs, where trace export happens, and what the divergence check is allowed to claim as “verified.”

 “Divergence check” means comparing the replayed run to declared constraints.
 It does not require byte-for-byte identity.
 Use it when nondeterminism is allowed.